What Are Automated Market Makers (AMMs)?

 This movement has been accelerated by the increasing appeal of crypto trading in the decentralized exchange landscape.

-How does an Automated Market Maker (AMM) work?
+How does an Automated Market Maker (AMM) Work?

+In the financial realm, traditional exchanges have long been anchored by bid and ask order books.
 These mechanisms necessitate a counterparty for every transaction, making the trading process somewhat dependent on market participants’ availability and intentions.

 Unlike their traditional exchange and market maker counterparts, an automated market maker operates on a smart contract that allows traders to initiate trades directly without a counterparty.